-This RFR specifically seeks responses from Intermediaries and is being issued in conjunction with a separate RFR targeted towards service providers.
-Responders may make note of partnerships that they have in place or are currently considering with Service Providers or other organizations.
-EOAF/EOHHS will not, however, consider joint applications from providers and intermediaries.
+This RFR specifically seeks responses from Service Providers and is being issued in conjunction with a separate RFR targeted towards intermediaries.
+Responders may make note of partnerships that they have in place or are currently considering with intermediaries or other organizations.
+EOAF will not, however, consider joint applications from providers and intermediaries.

-B. BACKGROUND
+B. EOAF BACKGROUND